mozilla-services/qdo/docs/development.rst

     make test

 If you don't start supervisor yourself, `make test` will do so for you.
-Note, that the tests use the Cassandra instance and will recursively delete any data in it as part of the test tear down.

-There's a good number of services being started during the tests.
+There's some services being started during the tests.
 Currently those are hard-coded to the following ports (on 127.0.0.1):

     - 4999 Supervisor
     - 5000 Queuey
-    - 5001-5003 Nginx
-    - 7000 Cassandra
-    - 9160 Cassandra

 Helpers
 =======